CarloSaccardi/CERRA-ERA5-processing/CERRA_processing/README.md

 1. **Download**: Download CERRA data from CDS in Lambert conformal projection
 2. **Projection**: Convert from Lambert to cylindrical (lat-lon) projection for specific regions
-3. **Preprocessing**: Extract and compute meteorological variables, save as numpy arrays
+3. **Preprocessing**: Extract and compute meteorological variables, save as HDF5 files for efficient PyTorch loading

 ## Directory Structure